 In recent decades, the emphasis on sustainability has increased, resulting in legislation reflecting broader environmental goals.
 Many countries have introduced incentives for the use of renewable energy sources within the building sector, promoting the adoption of technologies that enhance energy efficiency.
 Additionally, local policies frequently encourage the incorporation of green spaces and sustainable materials in urban planning, fostering a more environmentally conscious approach to development within communities.

-Government policies play a crucial role in promoting sustainability by implementing regulations, providing incentives for eco-friendly construction, and setting standards that encourage the use of sustainable materials and technologies.
+implementing regulations, providing incentives for eco-friendly construction, and setting standards that encourage the use of sustainable materials and technologies.

 Technology has advanced sustainable building practices by introducing innovative design software, energy-efficient systems, and renewable energy sources such as solar panels and wind turbines, which significantly reduce a building's carbon footprint.